 To drop your Medicare Part D drug plan, you will have to do so during the Open Enrollment period of October 15th through December 7th.
-An exception to this time frame is if you are getting creditable prescription drug coverage from an employer/union or other group health plan, at which point you can cancel at the time of receiving your new coverage.
+An exception to this time frame is if you’re getting creditable prescription drug coverage, at which point you can cancel at the time of receiving your new coverage.
 To disenroll, you can either:

 - Mail or fax a signed written notice to the plan telling them you want to disenroll.